diegovalsesia/licam-dataset/README.md

 - 20 validation images from 5 scenes
 - 180 test images from 45 scenes

+The other directory contains the source code for the application used to acquire the images.

 ## Data download
 Links for data download are provided under each directory.